openaccessapp/www/content/access/en/documentation/20-audience/3-public-sector/README.md

 # Governments

-AccessApp can help local and national governments to spend more efficiently the public money on the public sector.
+openaccess.app has a proposition for the Public Sector.

-It can also help them manage better pandemics.
+It can help the Public Sector to spend less public funds on it and serve the public in a more transparent and fair manner.